htr3n/htr3n-blog/README.md

 yarn watch  # npm run watch
 ```

-Hugo will generate draft and future posts for the localhost baseURL <https://blog.test:8443> and keep an eye on any file changes and refresh the pages accordingly.
+Hugo will generate draft and future posts for the localhost <https://localhost:1313> and keep an eye on any file changes and refresh the pages accordingly.

 ### Generate pages for remote hosting

-Hugo will generate the posts without draft and future for the baseURL <https://htr3n.github.io> (my site).
+Hugo will generate the posts without draft and future for the `baseURL`, e.g. 'https://htr3n.github.io'.

 ```sh
 yarn deploy   # npm run deploy